UNCOM: Zero-shot Context-Aware Command Understanding for Tabletop Scenarios: Conclusions Future Work

 \section{Conclusions \& Future Work}

-In this paper, we presented a command understanding algorithm designed for tabletop scenarios, capable of interpreting natural language commands combined with pointing gestures.
-The algorithm demonstrated high accuracy in extracting objects, actions, and targets, provided there were no recognition errors.
-Its procedural logic proved robust, effectively integrating multiple deep learning models to handle a wide range of input variations.
+This work introduced a command understanding algorithm tailored for tabletop manipulation tasks, integrating natural language commands with pointing gestures.
+The algorithm demonstrated a strong accuracy in extracting the core elements of commands—objects, actions, and targets—when recognition errors were minimal or compensated by contextual information such as gestures.
+Its framework effectively used the strengths of multiple deep learning models to address various input scenarios, achieving an overall success rate that exceeds 80\%, requiring only one specialist model for pointing detection.

-However, the evaluation also revealed significant challenges posed by recognition errors in the underlying deep learning models.
-The MediaPipe Hand Landmarker struggled with motion blur, and Whisper ASR occasionally mistranscribed words, particularly when non-native English speakers were involved.
-Despite these issues, models such as GroundingDINO, SegmentAnything, and DINOv2 performed reliably, contributing to the success of the algorithm in most cases.
-It is important to note that the high accuracy of the algorithm was observed primarily when detection errors were minimal or rectified by contextual information, such as gestures.
+The evaluation highlighted key challenges, mainly related to the limitations of the underlying models.
+The MediaPipe Hand Landmarker was particularly affected by motion blur, impairing reliable hand detection, while the Whisper ASR occasionally generated transcription errors, especially when processing speech from non-native English speakers.
+Despite these issues, the GroundingDINO, Segment Anything, and DINOv2 models consistently contributed to accurate perception and segmentation tasks.
+This reinforces that the effectiveness of the hybrid approach is tightly coupled to the quality of the component models.

-The flexibility of the algorithm allows it to benefit from future improvements in deep learning models, which can be replaced or upgraded without altering the core framework.
-As these models evolve, particularly in speech recognition and hand detection, the practical deployment of this system in real-world robotic applications will become increasingly feasible.
+A major strength of the proposed system is its modularity, allowing straightforward updates or replacement of individual models as advancements arise.
+As speech recognition and hand detection models continue to improve, we anticipate significant gains in overall system reliability and applicability to real-world robotic platforms.

-We plan to focus future work on improving the robustness of the algorithm against recognition errors and to explore its ability to handle continuous unconstrained data streams.
-The outputs could also be integrated into a larger robotic system to perform the requested actions.
-With these improvements, the algorithm has the potential to significantly advance human-robot interaction in complex real-world environments.
+Future work will prioritize improving the robustness of the algorithm against recognition errors and extending its ability to process continuous unconstrained data streams.
+The integration of command representation into a complete robotic control pipeline will be explored to enable the execution of the interpreted commands in dynamic environments.

-Another potential improvement to the current system is to add support for languages other than English.
-This enhancement would primarily involve configuring the transcription (ASR) and command extraction (LLM) models to handle multiple languages.
-The rest of the algorithm, particularly the decision-making component, would remain unchanged.

-Looking ahead, our aim is to further refine our approach and explore additional avenues to enhance the system’s adaptability, scalability, and integration into real-world applications, ultimately moving closer to creating intuitive, human-like robotic assistants.